brevzin/brevzin.github.io/_posts/2020-02-01-constexpr-array-size.md

 f(elems); // perfectly safe, known statically
 ```

-But this can't be made to work.
+How could we make this work?

 We'd have to make the constraint something
-like the following (other constraints omitted for brevity):
+like the following (other constraints omitted for brevity, like making sure
+the range is actually contiguous and having the right underlying type):

 ```cpp
 template <typename T, size_t Extent>